-Sunday School teacher convicted of murdering husband over porn habit
+Sunday school teacher convicted of murdering husband over porn habit

 Breaking News Emails

-An Arkansas woman was convicted Tuesday of murdering her husband after discovering he had paid for porn.
+An Arkansas nurse and Sunday school teacher was sentenced to 16 years in prison Tuesday for murdering her husband after discovering he had paid for porn.

 Patricia Hill, a nurse of 50 years, shot and killed her husband, Frank Hill, 65, in a shed outside their Pine Bluff home last July after the two argued about his pornography use.